-Nova Scotia’s minimum wage is increasing in line with the cost of living.
+Nova Scotia’s minimum wage is increasing on April 1.

-The Minimum Wage Review Committee, which includes employee and employer representatives, filed its report with the minister on Jan.
-6. The report is online at www.novascotia.ca/lae/pubs .
+The Minimum Wage Review Committee, which includes employee and employer representatives, filed its report with the minister of Labour and Advanced Education on Jan.
+26.

 For a copy of The Nova Scotia Minimum Wage Review Committee report visit https://novascotia.ca/lae/pubs .